Koohori/IBDP/nts/geo/5_human_development_and_diversity/2_changing_identities_and_cultures.md

 - polarization - rising geopolitical tensions and economic rivalries divide the global ecnomy into competing bloc of countries
 - islandization - nationalism gains ground in key economies around the world, leading to protectionist measures and reduced global ecnomic flows
+- commonization - rise of new globa lcommons through manufacturing and the sharing of economy, reducing consumer capitalism